Hileene/portfolio-html-css-js/README.md

 2. Open the project folder in your code editor.
 3. Open `index.html` in your browser.

-Feel free to explore the code and customize it to fit your needs.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.